Call Now!

 What Happens When the Other Driver Lacks Insurance?

 You may be able to obtain compensation from your uninsured/underinsured motorist coverage (usually $20,000 per person and $40,000 per crash).
-There are often requirements that must be met before you can file a claim for this kind of coverage, so it is important to discuss the situation with a qualified lawyer.
+There are often requirements that must be met before you can file a claim for this kind of coverage, so it is important to discuss the situation with a qualified car accident lawyer.

 Schedule a free consultation by completing a Free Case Evaluation form.